Pattaya: Nightlife

 Pattaya has derived part of its reputation as a tourist destination due to the sex industry and the resulting nightlife, and this notoriety has influenced the city's evolution in many ways.
 Prostitution in Thailand is technically illegal but tolerated in most cities, including Pattaya.
 The city's vast numbers of host bars, gogo bars, massage parlours, saunas, and hourly hotels, serve foreign tourists as well as locals.
 This is especially prominent on Walking Street as well as other areas around the city.
 Efforts have been made to clean up the city's image.

 An article in the British tabloid the Daily Mirror have described Pattaya as "the world's sex capital", a "modern-day Sodom and Gomorrah".
 This provoked anger from government officials as high up as Prime Minister Prayut Chan-o-cha.
 Pol Col Apichai Krobpetch, the Pattaya police superintendent, denied that Pattaya is a sex trade paradise.
 Upset about the British media's stories, he insisted they were fabricated.
 "There is no such thing as prostitution in Pattaya," said Col Apichai.
 "Where did they get the figure of 27,000 sex workers in Pattaya?
 Anyone can make up this information....Thai ladies having sex with foreigners is their personal issue.
 If they like each other, I don't see anything wrong with what they do behind closed doors."
 In response, Pattaya social worker Surang Janyam, the director of Service Workers IN Group Foundation, said that estimated number of Pattaya prostitutes published in the Daily Mirror is inaccurate: "27,000 sex workers in Pattaya is way too low.
 We have a lot more sex workers than that."
 In June 2019, over twenty high ranking Police, Army and Local government officers toured Pattaya and reported the central streets safe and free from illegal activities.

 As evidence of the government's commitment to clean up Pattaya, on 26 February 2017 at 20:00, 60 police officers and soldiers raided Pattaya's notorious Soi 6 to check for violations of the law.
 When the checks were completed, police announced that all licenses were in order and there was no law breaking of any kind, including prostitution, taking place there.

 Pattaya also has Asia's largest gay scene based around Boyztown, the Jomtien Complex, and Sunee Plaza.
-The city is also famous for its flamboyant kathoey cabaret shows where transsexual and transgender entertainers perform to packed houses.
+The city is also famous for its flamboyant kathoey cabaret shows where transgender entertainers perform to packed houses.